 - Blanke, T., 2005.
 “Ethical Subjectification and Search Engines: Ethics Reconsidered,” International Review of Information Ethics, 3: 33–38.

 - Brey, P., 1998.
-“The Politics of Computer Systems and the Ethics of Design.”
-In Computer Ethics: Philosophical Enquiry.
-Ed.
-M. J. van den Hoven, Rotterdam, The Netherlands: Erasmus University Press, pp. 64–75.
+“The Politics of Computer Systems and the Ethics of Design,” in Computer Ethics: Philosophical Enquiry, M. J. van den Hoven (ed.), Rotterdam: Erasmus University Press, pp. 64–75.